NicoleColgan/link_detection_bot/README.md

 - Document if urls are reachable

 ### Future
+- What other things to check in url - dif error codes etc., eg page not found, network error etc
+    - timeouts/ retried (nicole) -main
+    - was it redirected? -  print redirect chain (nicole) - main
+    - content type (nicole)
+    - ssl certificae validity (use https? ssl cert valid?) (nicole) - main body of work
+    - Domain analysis (blocklsit, shortened link, phishing/ malicious link?) (oisin) - main body of work
+    - content inspection? (keywords, js redirects, suspicious code) (oisin)
+    - Response size and headers (nicole)
+    - Rate limits or bot detection
+    - Caching and expiry
+- print to output directory so we can keep track of things
+- add progress bar when printing to csv & checking urls - or print checking url...?
 - spit broken links to csv (Oisin or nicole - not sure)
 - Check not only if theyre 404s but if the link exists period
 - doc tavble - last updated